ali-hourag/iphone-shopping-wizard/README.md

 ## About

-This application is a shopping wizard cloning Apple website for buying Iphone´s on different models and colours.
+This application is a shopping wizard that was done on April 2023 cloning Apple website for buying Iphone´s on different models and colours.

 ## Technologies